 Another idea is to start networking with other notaries.

 The neat thing about this is that you have somewhere to turn if you need help.
 As well as providing assistance to others.

 If you don’t like to market yourself, there are ways that you can get text messages for jobs in your area.
-Leave me a comment below if you want to learn how!
+Send me an email if you want to learn how!

 It’s Decision Time

 We just scratched the surface of this lucrative industry.